Superman: Great Kandor! Batman, your space helmet doesn't cover your head? How can you—?

-- This trope is referenced directly by name in the first level of Lego Batman 3.
+- This has made into official Batman media as of Lego Batman 3.
 Specifically, Robin jokingly asks Batman why he needs a spacesuit, having always thought, well, you know.
 This lead to the creation of this Shortpacked! comic.

 - During the last level of Binary Boy, both the Boy and a few other humanoid characters can walk around in space without protection just fine (even though the Boy did need a scuba mask when going underwater.)